sconover/knit-js/README.markdown

               ["Canal",     "New Orleans"]
             ]

-This should provide a good flavor of what's possible with pure relational algebra.
+This should provide a flavor of what's possible with pure relational algebra.
 Rather than expressing relational operations as a big blob of sql:

     select house.address, city.name from house join city on house.cityId = city.cityId